terminological/r6-generator/README.md

 # the JavaApi class is the entry point for R to your Java code.
 J = myRpackage::JavaApi$get()

-# all the API classes and static methods are attached to the J java api object
+# all the API classes and static methods are attached to the J Java api object
 J$HelloWorld$greet()

 # everything is automatically documented using the javadoc comments,